-The craft beer industry has been booming for the past several years, as savvy American consumers flock to hoppy IPAs, rich stouts, and aromatic wheat ales.
-But is there a ceiling to this growth?
+The craft beer industry has been booming for the past several years, but is there a ceiling to this growth?

 In 2014, the Brewers Association laid out an ambitious goal for craft breweries to capture 20 percent of the entire U.S. beer market.
 The organization has since stepped back from those lofty aspirations, and as of March 2017, called those original prognostications a “long shot.”

 Is it still possible to increase craft beer’s market share?
 Absolutely, but brands will need to become much more strategic to facilitate the kind of market growth they’re looking for.